Raid in France

 - Prize money

-From the 13th to the 20th of september 2014, Raid in France will host and organise, a stage of ARWS World Cup.
-This race will be a qualifying trial for the World Championships in Ecuador.
+From the 16th to the 19th of september 2015, Raid in France will host and organise, a stage of ARWS World Cup.
+This race will be a qualifying trial for the World Championships in Brazil.

 Adventure Racing World Championship was in France !